 Starting a new business or buying an established business can be a good way for you to settle in New Zealand.
 The "Entrepreneur Work Visa" suits well people who want to run their own business.
-With an "Entrepreneur Work Visa", you will be able to apply for a "Entrepreneur Residence Visa" after 2 years of experience with their business (6 months with exceptional conditions) .
+With an "Entrepreneur Work Visa", you may be able to apply for a "Entrepreneur Residence Visa" after 2 months of running your business.

-There are 2 categories for investors with different requirements: Investor Plus (Investor 1 Category - minimum investment ND$ 10 million for at least 3 years) and Investor (Investor 2 Category - minimum investment ND$ 3 million for at least 4 years).
+There are 2 categories for investors with different requirements: Investor 1 Category - minimum investment NZD$ 10 millions over a 3 years period and Investor 2 Category - minimum investment NZD$ 3 millions over a 4 years period).

 Working Holiday Visa

-Study in New Zealand is a great choice.
-Everyone who comes to study more than 3 months need a student visa.
-To apply for a student visa, you must meet different requirements as evidence of enrolment or scholarship, health certificate, police certificate, travel insurance...
+Studying in New Zealand is a great choice.
+Everyone who comes to study more than 3 months needs a student visa.
+To apply for a student visa, you must meet different requirements such as evidence of enrollment or scholarship, medical certificate, police certificate, travel insurance...
 With a student visa, you will be allowed to study in New Zealand for a set time at a specified institution as a full-time student.

 Post-study work visa